A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Operator-splitting DG framework

 To physically respect the advection direction and maintain numerical stability, we specify a purely upwind numerical flux.
 Specifically, the upwind traces are determined by the local flow directions at the respective interfaces:

 where $\bar{u}$ and $\bar{v}$ represent the characteristic advection speeds at the interface.
-In this paper, we use a simple mean (e.g. $\bar{u}=(u^- + u^+)/2$).
-Once the reconstructed divergence $D_h$ is obtained at time level $n$, we substitute $D_h^n$ for the direct analytical derivative $\nabla \cdot \mathbf{u}^n$ in the modified source term $f(z_1)$ within the implicit schemes \eqref{imkappa_new} and \eqref{imkappa}, thereby restoring the expected accuracy.
+In this work, we employ a simple arithmetic mean (e.g., $\bar{u}=(u^- + u^+)/2$).
+Once the reconstructed divergence $D_h^n$ is obtained at time level $n$, we replace the $\nabla \cdot \mathbf{u}^n$ with $D_h^n$ in the source term $f(z_1)$ within the implicit scheme \eqref{imkappa}, thereby restoring the optimal accuracy.